Mather-Sophi/sophi-for-wordpress/README.md

 ## Usage

-There's two potential ways to integrate Sophi automation results with your WordPress site.
-As default, Sophi includes a block that integrates with a WP_Query by injecting posts id's via the `posts_pre_query` filter which later get fetched to return actual posts.
-In the same fashion, you can integrate Sophi results with your WP_Query object by setting the `sophi_curated_page` and `sophi_curated_widget` query parameters.
+There are two potential ways to integrate Sophi Site Automation results with your WordPress site.
+The default approach includes a Sophi Site Automation block that integrates with `WP_Query` by injecting Posts IDs via the `posts_pre_query` filter that gets fetched later to return the actual Posts.
+In the same fashion, you can integrate Sophi results with your `WP_Query` object by setting the `sophi_curated_page` and `sophi_curated_widget` query parameters.

 More details on each of these two options are described below.
 If you are not certain on the best integration approach, considering the following: